luisferrarezi/luisferrarezi/README.md

 Experience since 2004 in developing targeting different segments, using relational database.

-Programming Languages: Delphi, Java, JavaScript, AngularJs.\
-Frameworks: JSP, JSF, Maven, Mockito, JUnit.\
-Version control: SVN, GitHub and GitLab.

-Databases: SQL Server, FireBird and Oracle, always using database programming using trigger, procedures and views.

 Dynamic, communicative, dedicated, easy to learn and easy to express opinions to offer better solutions for the projects in which I work.

+In some companies I acted as a reviewer of the changes that were thrown to GitHub and GitLab.

+Project being developed during Graduate studies: https://luisferrarezi.notion.site/Tiu-Lanches-818bd35f516d459d9525f3bc2f7c2af6

+Professional Experience:\
+Programming Languages: Java, JavaScript, AngularJs\
+Frameworks: JSP, JSF, Maven, Mockito, Spring, Rest, SOAP\
+Version control: SVN, GitHub and GitLab\
+DataBase Connections: JDBC, JPA\
+Databases: SQL Server, FireBird and Oracle, always using database programming.\
+Work Methodology: MVC, Scrum\

+Technical Knowledge:\
+Frameworks: JUnit, Flyway\
+Messaging: RabbitMQ\
+Work Methodology: TDD, BDD, Clean Architecture, SOLID

 Guys who came because Github Stats: the API probably went down in this period, but you can add your own by following this [tutorial](https://github.com/anuraghazra/github-readme-stats#readme).